IkennaEgwim/Expenso/README.md

 <br>

-# Tools and Technologies Used:
+# Tools and Technologies Used
 The technologies implemented in this application included HTML5, CSS, Bootstrap, Python and Django.

 * Python used as the back-end programming language.